pgaulon/pgaulon.github.io/2023-03-23-htb-ca-ctf/web_orbital.md

 # [Web - easy] Orbital

-The webapp given is written in Python with a MySQL database, and allows an authenticated user to export files from a `communications` directory.
+This webapp given is written in Python with a MySQL database, and allows an authenticated user to export files from a `communications` directory.

 There are 2 vulnerabilities to exploit, which are highlighted by comments in the code provided: